 Fear filled my heart!
 “Is there another word?”
 “Well… you could say ‘graag’” (which sounded far harder, as Dutch uses a gutteral sound for ‘g’, similar to the Scottish ‘ch’ in ‘loch’).
 “Ahhh… what was the first word again?”

 I read children’s stories to the children, watched children’s television programs with them, played with them, and practiced with them.
 When I attended church, I no longer used the English interpreter, but just listened to the sermon in Dutch, and used a bilingual Bible.
 I sang the songs in Dutch, many of which had been translated from English so I knew the content already.
 I listened to Dutch pop artists, Dutch radio, watched Dutch movies.
 I listened a lot.

 I also made word associations as much as possible.
 The Dutch word for “through” was “door”… in English, one walks “through a door”.
 The word for “door” was “deur” … a fairly obvious association.
 If the word looked or sounded like English, I would use that as association, if not I would try to make up an association (called a mnemonic) to help me remember – sometimes it was straight forward as above, sometimes a little more contrived.

 I used the language as much as possible.
 I stopped worrying about sounding “right”, and started to use the vocabulary I was learning.
 And when I didn’t know a word in Dutch, I would say the English word, and usually we could work out the Dutch word with discussion.
 I didn’t care that my language was more “Denglish” (mixture of Dutch and English) than Dutch.
 I just kept speaking.

 I stayed eight months for that second stint in the Netherlands.
-I was basically conversational by the end (probably B1 proficiency).
+I was basically conversational by the end (probably around B1 proficiency).
 When I returned to Australia, I brought back a bilingual dictionary (Google Translate didn’t yet exist 🙂 ), and wrote letters.
 For the first three months, I would frequently speak in Dutch as my first instinct, before remembering I was now in Australia.
 I was dreaming in Dutch.

 Given that my school-based French had not resulted in any long lasting conversational ability, I consider Dutch to be my second language (L2) learned.
-For the past twenty years I have not particularly worked on the language, but retain the skill at around a conversational level- a fairly reasonable achievement, given the haphazard way in which I learned.
+I have not particularly worked on the language since I left in 1995, but retain the skill at around a conversational level- a fairly reasonable achievement, given the haphazard way in which I learned.

 I had moved to an unfamiliar city, and was looking for community groups to join to get to know people, and saw an advertisement for an Auslan (Australian Sign Language) class.